Communication-Efficient Multimodal Federated Learning: Joint Modality and Client Selection

-In this paper, we present the following contributions: \begin{itemize} \item \textbf{Multimodal Federated Learning with Decision-level Fusion (Sec.~\ref{Sec.
-Federated Learning and Decision-level Fusion}).} We propose a framework that divides traditional holistic fusion approaches into separate modality and ensemble models.
-Modality models are uploaded to a server to enhance generalizability, while individual ensemble model is retained locally to further promote personalization and strengthen confidence.
-This bifurcated approach of training modality and ensemble models enables modular functionality of modalities and naturally accommodates client heterogeneity and missing modality scenarios. \item \textbf{Communication-Efficient Joint Modality and Client Selection (Sec.~\ref{Sec.
+In this paper, we present the following contributions: \begin{itemize} \item \textbf{Multimodal Federated Learning with Decoupled Encoders and Fusion (Sec.~\ref{Sec.
+Proposed MFedMC Framework}).} We propose a framework that decouples traditional holistic fusion approaches into separate modality encoders and fusion modules.
+Modality encoders are uploaded to a server to enhance generalizability, while individual fusion modules are retained locally to promote personalization and strengthen confidence.
+This decoupled approach enables modular functionality of modalities and naturally accommodates client heterogeneity and missing modality scenarios. \item \textbf{Communication-Efficient Joint Modality and Client Selection (Sec.~\ref{Sec.
 Modality Selection}, Sec.~\ref{Sec.
-Client Selection}).} We propose employing a Shapley component to quantify the impact of modality models, along with assessing their sizes to estimate communication overhead.
+Client Selection}).} We propose employing a Shapley component to quantify the impact of modality encoders, along with assessing their sizes to estimate communication overhead.
 Additionally, a recency term is introduced to track the frequency of uploads, facilitating selective modality communication.
-Furthermore, we implement selective client uploading, which leverages the local loss of modality model to quantify client heterogeneity.
+Furthermore, we implement selective client uploading, which leverages the local loss of modality encoder to quantify client heterogeneity.
 This joint modality and client selection strategy significantly reduces communication costs while maintaining model performance, thereby enhancing learning efficiency. \item \textbf{Five Real-World Experiments (Sec.~\ref{Sec.
-Results and Overall Comparison}).} Our proposed mmFedMC is evaluated for performance and communication overhead against four baseline methods across five heterogeneous multimodal datasets, including wearable sensors, healthcare, language, and satellite datasets.
-Experiment results highlight the superior performance of mmFedMC, achieving comparable accuracy while incurring less than 25\% of the communication overhead compared to baseline methods. \item \textbf{Analytics on Modality Impact (Sec.~\ref{Sec.
-Ablation Study for Modality Selection}).} We offer analyses on modality impact within the FL process.
+Results and Overall Comparison}).} Our proposed MFedMC is evaluated for performance and communication overhead against four baseline methods across five heterogeneous multimodal datasets, including wearable sensors, healthcare, language, and satellite datasets.
+Experiment results highlight the superior performance of MFedMC, achieving comparable accuracy while incurring less than 25\% of the communication overhead compared to baseline methods. \item \textbf{Analytics on Modality Impact (Sec.~\ref{Sec.
+Ablation Study: Modality Selection}).} We offer analyses on modality impact within the FL process.
 Utilizing Shapley values, we illustrate the interplay among modalities, revealing the dynamic impact of each modality on the final decision-making process within scenarios that take into account communication overhead and recency. \end{itemize}